amateescu/search_api_solr/README.txt

   Introduced by module: search_api_views
   Lets you display items that are similar to a given one.
 Use, e.g., to create a "More like this" block for node pages.
+  NOTE: Due to a regression in Solr itself, "More like this" doesn't work with integer, float and date fields in Solr 4.
+As a work-around, you can index the fields (or copies of them) as string values.
+See [4] for details.
 - search_api_multi
   Introduced by module: search_api_multi
   Allows you to search multiple indexes at once, as long as they are on the same